 The Program Survey Form and Itinerary Selection Spreadsheet may be downloaded by clicking the buttons below:

-The program survey and spreadsheet have been updated to reflect the itineraries and program definitions in the Philmont TREKS 2015 Itinerary Guide book.
+The program surveys and spreadsheets have been updated to reflect the itineraries and program definitions in the Philmont TREKS 2016 Itinerary Guide books.

 While these tools have been made available for your use, they do not take the place of in-depth discussion and study of the available itineraries by your crew members.
 Because they are only tools, the crew has the ultimate responsibility for selecting the best itinerary for your crew.
 They may provide you with a starting point for these discussions.

 If you have suggestions to making these tools more accurate, easier to use, or other improvements, please let Sid Covington know.
 He would also be interested in knowing how useful these tools are to you.